Everything you need to know before taking your child to the emergency room.

 COVID-19 Care for Your Entire Family

 If you suspect your child has coronavirus, we are offering rapid COVID-19 PCR testing and can quickly analyze their results.
-We can have results of your COVID-19 test in 45 Minutes.
 If you or any member of your household has any of the following signs and symptoms of the coronavirus, please take immediate action.

 We are here to help